taijeronv/taijeronv_info/content/post/ngw_concept/index.md

 projects: []
 ---
 ## Concept statement
-Easy to play wargame that provides a dynamic operational enviroment to practice tactical decision-making and problem-solving.
+Easy to play wargame that provides a dynamic operational environment to practice tactical decision-making and problem-solving.

 ## Genre(s)